Summer 2018 Research Practicum in the Sacred Valley of Peru

 Your one-page statement of purpose should address the following points:

-- Why would you like to participate the AASD Summer Research Practicum?
+What are you hoping to get out of the AASD Summer Research Practicum?

 Your Statement of Purpose should be forward looking.
 While it is ok to draw on past experience for examples, we prefer that past experience and qualifications come through in your resume and (optional) cover letter.